skornehl/docker-workshop/template/md/orchestration/PITCHME.md

 Parameter | Description
 --------- | -------------
   init | Initialize a swarm
-  join | Join a swarm as a node and/or manager leave | Leave the swarm update | Update the swarm
+  join | Join a swarm
+  leave | Leave the swarm
+  update | Update the swarm